Therapy Services

 For clinicians working towards accreditation and licensure they can offer contractual supervision services to help you work towards your hours while being paid fairly for your work and time.
 You can expect to have access to weekly individual supervision, a robust EHR system, administrative assistance, and private practice coaching.

-César is unable to provide supervision or practicum opportunities for internships at this time.
+César is unable to provide internships or practicum opportunities for students at this time.

 FAQs